Important facts

 Abstract

-Audits are a key tool for systematically checking compliance with legal regulations, internal guidelines and recognized standards, helping companies to gain transparency about their processes and structures, identify risks at an early stage and implement targeted improvements.
-There are different types of audits - including internal and external audits as well as special audits such as financial, environmental, quality or supplier audits.
-Depending on the objective, they are carried out either by internal auditors or external, independent audit institutions.
+Audits are a key tool for systematically verifying compliance with legal requirements, internal policies, and recognized standards.
+In German, “audit” is usually translated as “Prüfung,” “Revision,” or “Betriebsprüfung,” depending on the context.
+Audits help companies gain transparency into their processes and structures, identify risks early on, and implement targeted improvements.
+There are various types of audits, including internal and external audits, as well as specialized audits such as financial, environmental, quality, or supplier audits.
+Depending on the objective, they are conducted either by internal auditors or by external, independent audit firms.

-The audit process follows a clearly defined procedure: from planning and implementation to evaluation and the development of specific action plans.
-The focus is not only on control, but above all on the continuous improvement and strategic development of the company.
-By systematically documenting and tracking deviations and recommendations, audits make a valuable contribution to ensuring quality, efficiency and sustainable corporate governance.
-These audits are becoming increasingly important, particularly in the context of ESG requirements and increasing regulatory complexity.
+The audit process follows a clearly defined sequence: from planning and execution through evaluation to the development of concrete action plans.
+The focus is not only on monitoring but, above all, on the continuous improvement and strategic development of the company.
+Through the systematic documentation and tracking of nonconformities and recommendations, audits make a valuable contribution to ensuring quality, efficiency, and sustainable corporate governance.
+These audits are becoming increasingly important, particularly in the context of ESG requirements and growing regulatory complexity.

 What is an audit?

-Audits therefore make a significant contribution to quality assurance, risk minimization and adherence to compliance requirements.
-Depending on the objective, an audit can be carried out internally by the company itself or externally by an independent third party.
+Audits thus play a key role in quality assurance, risk mitigation, and compliance with regulatory requirements.
+Depending on the objectives, an audit may be conducted internally by the company itself or externally by independent third parties.

 Types of audits

-- Internal audits (first party): Are carried out by the organization itself to improve processes and identify weaknesses.
-Often used to prepare for external audits.
+- Internal Audits (First-Party): Conducted by the organization itself to improve processes and identify weaknesses.
+They are often used to prepare for external audits.

 - External audits: Performed by independent third parties to confirm compliance with legal or contractual obligations.